 Net-positive for planet and community

-The Sacramento Valley Station area plan was approved as an LCC Vision Plan in 2021.
+The Sacramento Valley Station area plan was certified as an LCC Vision Plan by ILFI in 2021.
 The LCC is an ambitious framework and approach to holistic urban development which focuses on net-positive performance and symbiosis between people and the built environment.
 Key metrics for planning a community include place, water, energy, health and happiness, materials, equity, and beauty.
 Arup consulted on vital aspects of the site design and contributed sustainability expertise to help Sacramento become the first municipality in the world to achieve the Vision Plan distinction.

 Arup’s masterplanning and sustainability consulting expertise are helping pioneer an efficient and resilient urban development that will benefit the City of Sacramento for years to come. ” Mathew Bamm Associate